b72u68/nvim-chtsh/README.md

 ```

 Calling CheatSheet() function will ask user for search query ("Cheat Sheet > ").
-The plugin will automatically take the filetype as the language query using vim
-filetype.
-The search result will be placed in a floating buffer.
+After entering the query, the result will be placed in a floating buffer.